 What you can do, however, is provide them with resources and encourage them to take advantage of them.
 For example, you could coordinate a flu shot clinic (and, if you work in a large office building, perhaps work with your neighboring organizations to include their staff).
 You could also provide time off to receive flu shots, have a steady supply of tissues and hand sanitizer available, and let your employees know that you would truly prefer that they use their sick time and stay home, rather than “tough it out” and potentially infect their coworkers.

 Looking for effective ways to boost your population’s health?
 Consider the first step to be a comprehensive HRA.
-Learn more about choosing your HRA by clicking on the button below.
+Learn more about choosing your HRA by clicking below.